CarlosMorcilloSuarez/breedCallingPlot/README.md

                     Name of a file containing the list of breeds to be plotted.
                     When plotting a single experiment, the breeds file can be omited.

+             --colors <colors_file>
+                    Name of a file containing the list of colors to be used when plotting the breed calls for every experiment.
+If the list of colors is shorter than the list of experiments then colors are rotated from the beginning.

              --help
                     Shows this help information.